-For example, Petitioner does not attempt to explain why a POSA would have chosen to combine rituximab with fludarabine (claim 53) or cyclophosphamide (claim 47).
+Petitioner never attempts to explain why a POSA supposedly would have chosen to combine rituximab with fludarabine and/or cyclophosphamide.
 Instead, Petitioner refers (presumably) to the discussion of Maloney in Ground II as allegedly explaining why a POSA would have been motivated to combine rituximab and chemotherapy generally to treat CLL.
 Pet.
 53. To the extent that Petitioner identified any motivation to use any chemotherapy in combination with rituximab for CLL (it did not, as explained in § VI.C.1), the motivation was that Maloney (via its interpretation of Demidem) suggested that rituximab may sensitize B-cell lymphoma cells from the DHL-4 cell line (not CLL cells).
 However, at most, a POSA interpreting Demiden's in vitro study in NHL cells would have been motivated to try using the chemotherapeutic agents that were actually tested in that study, which did not include either fludarabine or cyclophosphamide.
 Id.; See also Ex.
 1032, 6-7.